RudyMartin/rag-demo/README_DEPLOY.md

-# 🚀 Akash Deployment Guide – Artemis Camp RAG App
+# 🚀 Akash Deployment Guide – Artemis Camp Navigator RAG App

 This repository contains a fully hardened, hands-off AI assistant for students to retrieve directives and ask questions from a pre-indexed knowledge base using FAISS + Hugging Face models.